pytest-dev/pytest/doc/en/writing_plugins.rst

     for authoring plugins.

-    The template provides an excellent starting point with a working plugin, tests running with tox, comprehensive README and entry-pointy already pre-configured.
+    The template provides an excellent starting point with a working plugin, tests running with tox, a comprehensive README file as well as a pre-configured entry-point.

 Also consider :ref:`contributing your plugin to pytest-dev<submitplugin>` once it has some happy users other than yourself.